jaantollander/pandoc-markdown-latex-pdf/README.md

 ## Keeping a Changelog
-Document projects can [keep a changelog](https://keepachangelog.com) in `CHANGELOG.md` file to explain changes between versions in human-readable language.
-Changelogs are helpful for large, evolving documents.
+Complex, evolving document projects should [keep a changelog](https://keepachangelog.com) in `CHANGELOG.md` file to explain changes between versions in human-readable language.

 ## Licensing Documents
 We should always [choose a license](https://choosealicense.com/) for document projects.
 Various [Creative Commons](https://creativecommons.org/licenses/) licenses are popular for creative works and documents.
 Alternatively, we can open-source licenses such as the [MIT](https://choosealicense.com/licenses/mit/) license.
+It is a convention to store the license information to `LICENSE` file.